NjitS37/TF-IDF-Wikiscraper/README.md

 The script collects all hyperlinks within the main articles, then analyzes the content of those articles to extract the most relevant terms.
 The output consists of the terms with the highest average TF-IDF (Term Frequency-Inverse Document Frequency) across all articles.

-There are two versions of the code provided, `tf_idf_scraper.py` is just the python functions, and `tf_idf_scraper_cmd.py` can be used to run the code from the command line.
+The code, `tf_idf_wikiscraper.py` can be ran from the command line.

 The following Python packages are used in this code:
 - `argparse` (for running the code from command line)